numerical-mooc/numerical-mooc/README.md

 [**"Practical Numerical Methods with Python"**](http://openedx.seas.gwu.edu/courses/GW/MAE6286/2014_fall/about) is an open, online course hosted on an independent installation of the [Open edX](http://code.edx.org) software platform for MOOCs.
 The MOOC (massive open online course) was run in 2014 for the first time by Prof. Barba at the George Washington University.
 At the same time, two other participating instructors ran a local course, for credit at their institution.

-### Update for 2015

-The synchronous course at the George Washington University will run again, starting September 1st, 2015.
-In addition, there will be a **new site for numericalmooc!**

-- [Bernard Knaepen](http://depphys.ulb.ac.be/bknaepen/), Physics Department, Université Libre de Bruxelles

-Prof. Knaepen will be teaching his numerical methods class at ULB, adopting the numericalmooc materials and creating new content.

 ### The MOOC